telerik/xaml-docs/controls/radtaskboard/features/column.md

 * __DisplayIndex__: A property of type nullable __int?__ that gets or sets the display index of the column.
 * __GroupName__: A property of type __string__ that gets or sets the group name used to categorize the items in columns.
 * __Header__: A property of type __string__ that gets or sets the content inside the header of the columns.
-* __HeaderTemplate__: A property of type __string__ that gets or sets the content template inside the header of the columns.
+* __HeaderTemplate__: A property of type __DataTemplate__ that gets or sets the content template inside the header of the columns.
 This property can be used to further customize the column header.
 * __IsExpanded__: A __Boolean__ property that gets or sets if a given column is expanded or not.
 * __Width__: A property of type __double__ that gets or sets the column width.
 * __CollapsedWidth__: A property of type __double__ that gets or sets the width of a collapsed column.